xambaoms/lab/Network/routeserver-transit-er-gw/README.md

 az network vnet-gateway list-advertised-routes -g $rg -n azure-ergw --peer 10.0.0.5 -o table
 ```

-Validate the BGP routes the Azure VPN GW is receiving from the AWS and Onpremisses.
+Validate the BGP routes the Azure VPN GW and ER GW are receiving from the AWS and On-Premisses Sides.

 ```azure cli
 az network vnet-gateway list-learned-routes -g $rg -n azure-vpngw -o table az network vnet-gateway list-learned-routes -g $rg -n azure-ergw -o table
 ```

-You can test the connectivity between Azure, Onpremisses and AWS, using the ping command: **ping 10.1.1.10**,  **ping 10.2.1.10**, and **ping 192.168.0.10**.
+You can test the connectivity between Azure, On-Premises, and AWS, using the ping command on the virtual machines: **ping 10.1.1.10**, **ping 10.2.1.10**, and **ping 192.168.0.10**.

 ## Clean All Resources after the lab